STAFF

 Pre-Screener

 Seeking adventure and refuge in the lakes and forests of the Simcoes and Muskokas as a child has inspired much of Michael’s environmental education and documentary work.
 Michael teaches Geography and Sustainability as a Contract Faculty Professor at George Brown College (GBC) where he is also the Faculty Advisor to the student Sustainability Squad.
 Michael has published book chapters, articles, open educational resources, and interviews about the environment, documentary film and education.
-Read more
+He is the 2021 Awards of Excellence recipient for ‘Outstanding Post-Secondary Educator’ from the Canadian Network for Environmental Education Read More

 Pre-Screener